aloukikjoshi/Flowgorithm-Practice-Playground/README.md

 ## License 📄

 This repo is MIT-licensed for personal/educational use.
-See [LICENSE](LICENSE). 📜
+See [LICENSE]([LICENSE](https://github.com/aloukikjoshi/Flowgorithm-Practice-Playground/blob/main/LICENSE)https://github.com/aloukikjoshi/Flowgorithm-Practice-Playground/blob/main/LICENSE). 📜

 Happy coding and exploring algorithms with Flowgorithm! 🌟